-- 4.76 If the fraud or corrupt act is being committed in your Service area, then under normal circumstances you should report your concerns to your line manager.
-If your suspicions do not relate directly to your area, then you should not ignore the information you have, but should report the matter directly to the Internal Audit Manager.
-This could include information that comes into your possession through your profession or social life.
-Whistleblowing policy - 3.1 If you prefer to raise your concerns confidentially the Council has a Whistleblowing policy (available on the intranet) in accordance with the provisions of the Public Interest Disclosure Act 1998.
-The policy provides employeesstaff with a method of raising concerns about any financial or other malpractice in the Council. - 3.2 Under that policy, if you ask us to protect your identity by keeping your confidence, we will not disclose it without your consent apart from exceptional cases.
+- 3.1 If you prefer to raise your concerns confidentially the Council has a Whistleblowing policy (available on the intranet) in accordance with the provisions of the Public Interest Disclosure Act 1998.
+The policy provides employees staff with a method of raising concerns about any financial or other malpractice in the Council. - 3.2 Under that policy, if you ask us to protect your identity by keeping your confidence, we will not disclose it without your consent apart from exceptional cases.
 For example this could be in cases when the person raising the concerns will need to provide a statement and potentially appear as a witness in subsequent legal proceedings, or may be required to give evidence in a disciplinary hearing.
 It is also possible that the investigation itself may serve to reveal the source of information, although this will be avoided where possible. - 3.3 Subject to the constraints of Data Protection legislation and the Council's duty of confidentiality to employeesstaff and Councillors, we will give you as much feedback as we properly can within an agreed timescale.

-4.85 MembersTrade Union RoleResponsibilities
+5. Trade Union RoleResponsibilities

-- 4.8 Where Members come into possession of information which may indicate that a fraudulent or corrupt act is being perpetrated against Flintshire County Council, they must report this to either the Chief Executive, the Internal Audit Manager, the relevant Chief Officer, or the Council's Monitoring Officer (Chief Officer Governance).
-The officer in receipt of the report should ensure that any subsequent investigation follows the requirements of this fraud response plan. - 4.9 Under no circumstances should a Member discuss a suspected fraud with other Members or the press - Should any employee who is a member of a recognised Trade Union have any concerns regarding their own behaviour, or that of others, in relation to any potential fraudulent activity then they can seek advice and assistance from their Trade Union. - 5.2 Whilst discussions between the Trade Union members and their Trade Union are confidential, the disclosure of any potential fraudulent activity to a Trade Union Official will result in it being disclosed to the Organisation for them to investigate it fully.
+- 5.1 Should any employee who is a member of a recognised Trade Union have any concerns regarding their own behaviour, or that of others, in relation to any potential fraudulent activity then they can seek advice and assistance from their Trade Union. - 5.2 Whilst discussions between the Trade Union members and their Trade Union are confidential, the disclosure of any potential fraudulent activity to a Trade Union Official will result in it being disclosed to the Organisation for them to investigate it fully.
 Disclosure of information to the Trade Unions will protect the identity of the individual making the disclosure and they will of course receive the full support of their Trade Union throughout the ensuing process.